popi-mkx3/popi_project/popi_software/README.md

 # popi_software

 <img align="center" src="https://i.imgur.com/ua4r1Gw.png" width="100%"/>

-<i>The Gazebo world used here isn't available yet in the repository, as we encountered some problems with it.
-It comes from this GitHub [project](https://github.com/yukkysaito/vehicle_sim) if you want to check it out.</i>
+*The Gazebo world used here isn't available yet in the repository, as we encountered some problems with it.
+It comes from this [GitHub project](https://github.com/yukkysaito/vehicle_sim) if you want to check it out.*
 <br>
 <br>